gratipay/gratipay.com/www/about/policies/terms-of-service.md

 Gratipay.
 When you register as a Gratipay Participant, you agree to be bound by these Terms.

-If you have any questions about these terms, please contact us:
+If you have any questions about these Terms, please contact us:

 Gratipay, LLC
 716 Park Road